emann615/Investigating-with-Splunk/README.md

 ### Q5) What is the command used to add a backdoor user from a remote computer?

-First, I fitered for logs containing the A1berto keyword using the following search query: `index=main "A1berto"`
+First, I fitered for events containing the A1berto keyword using the following search query: `index=main "A1berto"`

 Next, I added **CommandLine** to the selected fields.